 The best way to avoid AMS is to ascend gradually.
 A common recommendation is to spend at least one day acclimatizing at an intermediate level (such as 7,000 feet) and ascend from there, at a rate of about 1,000 feet a day.
 That may be possible if you’re hiking or driving to your final destination— but not if you’re flying directly.
 In that case, here are other steps to take:

 - Talk to your doctor about prescription acetazolamide (brand name Diamox and others), the drug of choice for preventing AMS.
 It works, in part, by making the blood more acidic, which increases ventilation and therefore improves oxygen saturation in the blood.
-A 125-milligram dose twice daily is as effective as higher doses and may reduce side effects, according to an analysis of studies published in the Journal of Travel Medicine in 2012.
-But acetazolamide doesn’t work for everyone, and some people, including those with sulfa allergies, should avoid it.
-Possible side effects include increased urination, altered taste and a “pins-and-needles” skin sensation.
+The recommended prophylactic dose is 125 milligrams twice a day.
+According to a 2019 study in Wilderness & Environmental Medicine of 73 trekkers in Nepal, just half that dose (62.5 milligrams twice a day) may be as effective, though it didn't reduce side effects, which may include increased urination, altered taste, headaches, and a “pins-and-needles” skin sensation (parasthesia).
+Acetazolamide doesn’t work for everyone, and some people, including those with sulfa allergies, should avoid it.

 - Alternatively, consider ibuprofen.
 In a 2012 study in the Annals of Emergency Medicine, people who took this over-the-counter pain reliever were less likely to develop AMS when they climbed from 4,100 feet to 12,570 feet in the White Mountains of California, compared to those taking a placebo.
 The dose was 600 milligrams, three times a day, starting six hours before ascending.
 Another study, in Wilderness & Environmental Medicine in 2010, found ibuprofen as effective as acetazolamide in trekkers in Nepal.
 Separate from its analgesic effects, ibuprofen inhibits prostaglandins and other inflammatory substances that can contribute to tissue swelling in the brain.
 Some earlier research has shown possible benefit from aspirin against high altitude headache as well, but mixed results for naproxen.